Saving Taxes Six Ways to Sunday

 No CPA worth his or her salt would conclude a year-end tax planning discussion without a reminder that filing deadlines for several common income tax returns have changed, and that anything about to hit the fan will do so on a different date than in prior years.
 Corporate returns that formerly were filed by March 15 are now due on April 15.
 Partnership returns that used to be filed by April 15 are now due March 15.
 FinCEN 115 forms (who makes up these names?) are now due April 15, but can for the first time ever be extended.
-BNN colleague Jim Moran explained these rules in more detail here.
+We explained these rules in a previous article here.
 We are still waiting for many states to make up their minds regarding whether they will follow these changes, but it seems unlikely that many will leave intact a filing requirement that predates the federal deadline.

 We hope you find this update useful and entertaining, and sincerely hope our readers have experienced an enjoyable and profitable 2016.

 If you have any questions, please contact your BNN tax professional at 1.800.244.7444.